Zamiell/isaac-faq/misc/Blog-Response.md

 In Lua, you normally have no type safety, because nothing is typed.
 Alternatively, you can use a Lua language server and manually annotate types as LDoc comments.
 This solution is nice in that you can opt-in to as much type safety as you want.
 In other words, if you want to go crazy and annotate LDoc comments for every single function in the entire project, you can.
 Or if you want to only have certain parts of your program be type-safe, you can.
 You have the flexibility to do exactly what you want.

 In TypeScript land, the situation is identical.
 TypeScript allows the `any` type as an escape hatch when you don't care what the actual type is.
 In this section of the blog, Jill seems to be proposing that `any` is somehow a bug, and that TypeScript shouldn't ever allow `any`.
 But of course, that would be quite silly, because the programmer should be empowered to do what they want.
 If a TypeScript programmer wants to have a completely type-safe program, then they can simply never use the `any` type in their program, or enable a lint rule that disallows it programmatically.
-So I think that it's the exact opposite of what Jill describes: having `any` available to use if you want is only an advantage, not a disadvantage.
+So I think that it is the exact opposite of what Jill describes: having `any` available to use if you want is only an advantage, not a disadvantage.

 <br>